raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_8.md

 ### data.csv

-Inside the `Data` folder you will find a file called [`data.csv`](http://rpf.io/ap-sample-data).
-This is a comma-separated file with 24 hours worth of data from all of the Sense HAT sensors.
+The [`data.csv`](http://rpf.io/ap-sample-data) file is a [comma-separated file](https://simple.wikipedia.org/wiki/Comma-separated_values) containing 24 hours worth of data from all of the Sense HAT sensors.
 Click on the collapsible to find out more.

 --- collapse ---
 ---